Voluptes en gerbes

 Hervé Mathieu-Bachelot (b.
 1945), Voluptes en gerbe [Voluptuous sheaves], pâte de verre mosaic, 1981

-Every day, thousands of passers-by can let their minds wander between the RER exchange room and the entrance to the Les Quatre Temps shopping centre.
+Every day, thousands of passers-by can let their minds wander between the RER interchange and the entrance to the Westfield Les Quatre Temps shopping centre.